freezy/dmd-extensions/README.md

 It doesn't matter whether Pinball FX3 is started before or after `dmdext`, and it works with or without cabinet mode.

+Like VPM, the FX3 memory grabber also supports colorization on a monitor or RGB display.
+This is setup in a similar way as VPM:

+1. Create an `altcolor` folder next to `dmdext.exe` (if you already have colorization setup for VPM, you can use the same folder instead).
+2. In that folder, create another one named after the game.
+Each game name is the same as that used for backglass images (e.g. `WMS_Monster_Bash`).
+3. Download Serum or `.pal`/`.vni` files from your favorite virtual pinball site, and place them in that folder.
+4. Enable colorization by passing `--colorize` when starting `dmdext.exe` (or enable it in `DmdDevice.ini`).
+5. Start Pinball FX3 and play a game.
+Colorizations will be automatically loaded when available.

 Note that while the current memory grabber code should also work for future Pinball FX3 versions, we obviously can't guarantee it.
 If a new version breaks `dmdext`, you should still be able to fall back to the legacy screen grabber